fkling/JSNetworkX/README.md

     grunt check

-All versions of JSNetworkX are build via `grunt compile`.
-This task accepts different targets:
+All versions of JSNetworkX are built via `grunt compile`.
+This task accepts various targets:

 - `grunt compile:min` builds a version only containing base classes and utilities (no algorithms, generators or drawing).